sauravvishal8797/Daily-Status/README.md

 NOVEMBER 5, 2016
-* Attended a session on DNS spoofing including some other security concepts also.
+* Attended a s*ession on DNS spoofing including some other security concepts also.
 * Went through the developer blogs of WikiToLearn.
 * Continued working on creating the first Django app through https://www.youtube.com/results?search_query=Django+the+new+boston.